CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 It is possible to update both `max holding amount` and `sending precision` for both XRPL and coreum originated tokens.
 The owner can do it by calling the contract.
-The contract updates the `sending precision` in the token registry and removes all pending evidences with `sending from XRPL to coreum` type data form the evidence queue.
+The contract updates the `sending precision` in the token registry and removes all pending evidences with `sending from XRPL to coreum` type data from the evidence queue.
 We need it to avoid evidence inconsistency, since an evidence could be accepted by the contract with old `sending precision`, and never got fully confirmed with the new.
 The full rescan will help to check and submit such evidence one more time after the removal.
 The new `maxHoldingAmount` must be greater that the current amount.